 Where To Buy Food In Saranda?

 There are plenty of supermarkets in Saranda, but most of them are fairly small and you might also notice that a lot of products contain Greek texts, because a lot of packaged products are imported.

 Since importing is expensive, a lot of Albanians buy locally produced food, some of which is also available in supermarkets, but for a lot of items they go to local markets, like the Local Farmers Market, local bakeries, butchers and fish shops.
 If you buy locally you’re really supporting the community and most likely your ingredientes haven’t travelled further than the next village.
 Do mind though that unpackaged or unlabelled products don’t contain any preservatives so do consume them before they perish.

-Where To Eat In Saranda?
+Where To Eat And Drink In Saranda?

 Saranda is full of restaurants and bars so especially in summer you can have food and drinks in literally every corner of the town.
 The food scene is still authentic and you won’t find any international restaurant brands or fast food chains in Albania.
 Until recently a lot of the restaurants had a fairly similar menu with more or less the same traditional Albanian and Mediterranean dishes, but Saranda is really starting to step up now with more and more places with a distinguishing menu and more contemporary international dishes.

 Obviously the beachfront boulevard is full of people strolling around during the summer evenings so here’s where you find the most bustling places and more inflated prices.
 Rruga Butrinti is very touristic as well, but has a great mix of options from traditional to international and more distinguishing cuisines.
 Bear in mind that a lot of restaurants in this area are closed in the winter.
 In other parts of the Saranda, like the center (uphill from the boulevard) and Kodrra, you also find a wide range of options with a more heavy weight on traditional food in general.

 To find restaurants, you can search in our Restaurant Directory.